 Découvrez en 14 jours les plus belles richesses de la Birmanie, des temples majestueux de Bagan au train circulaire à Yangon, en passant par les surprenants marché flottants du Lac Inle et les magnifiques paysages de Pindaya.

-Setting off from the former capital of Yangon the first port of call is the town of Sittwe.
+Setting off from the former capital of Yangon, the stop is the town of Sittwe.
+From here, a boat trip takes you to the last royal capital of Myanmar–Mrauk U.

-This private Myanmar tour is a fabulous introduction to Myanmar, its architectural wonders, rich culture, exotic landscapes and friendly people.
+This private Myanmar tour is a fabulous introduction to the Golden Land of Myanmar with its architectural wonders, rich culture, exotic landscapes, and friendly people.